Denis-Bez/MyRepose/README.md

 **Files in the project:**
  - "app.py": a backend part of the site.
 It contains Mail and flask configurations, rendering templates, spam filter, sending mail function
  - "text_library.py": the library has text for lyouts namely -  "title", "descripton" tags text, text for are selling services pages and conditions the spam filter
  - folder "templates": 36 pages, 2 layouts and the file "sitemap.xml".
-The Site has 4 section - "About company", "Services" with 30 product' pages, "Ours experts" and "Contacts".
+The Site has 4 sections - "About company", "Services" with 30 product' pages, "Ours experts" and "Contacts".
 The contact' forms are in header and in services pages
  - folder "static": contain bootstrap files, custom CSS styles file

 **Features which have been Implemented:**